-In April 2003, the French national radio channel France Musique broadcast the “Journée Riccardo Muti”, consisting of 14 hours of his operatic and symphonic recordings made with all the orchestras he has conducted throughout his career.
-On December 14th, 2003 he conducted the long-awaited opening concert of the newly renovated Opera House “La Fenice” in Venice.
+In April 2003, the French national radio channel France Musique broadcast the “Journée Riccardo Muti”, consisting of 14 hours of his operatic and symphonic recordings made with all the orchestras he had conducted throughout his career up to then.
+On December 14, 2003 he conducted the long-awaited opening concert of the newly renovated Opera House “La Fenice” in Venice.

-In 2004, Riccardo Muti founded the Luigi Cherubini Youth Orchestra, which is composed of young musicians selected by an international committee among more than 600 instrumentalists from all over Italy.
+In 2004, Riccardo Muti founded the Orchestra Giovanile Luigi Cherubini, which is composed of young musicians selected by an international committee among more than 600 instrumentalists from all over Italy.